 During a whale-watching tour, you will probably be on your feet the entire time, the better to view the gentle giants.
 Therefore, wear comfortable walking shoes with good gripping soles to help you maintain your balance.

-Finally, you may want to capture the experience of whale watching by bringing a camera with you.
+Finally, you may want to capture the experience of long beach whale watching by bringing a camera with you.
 You can also use the camera on your phone, but these don’t always have the best zoom lenses, meaning that the pictures may turn out blurry.
 You may also get a better look at the whales if you bring a pair of binoculars.

 Whale watching can be a life-changing experience.
 Book your tour early to avoid missing out.